 Paul Turner, AISD’s executive director of facilities, stated that the response to parent worries was done simply out of an abundance of caution rather than any serious concerns.

 When it comes to your drinking water, there is no way to be too safe.
-For all of your concerns, contact the American Water TX at (512) 388-0022.
+For all of your concerns, contact the [firm-name] at [phone-number].